Top

 3. NOTIFICATION OF FESTIVAL STATUS The Festival will inform all entrants no later than end of August 2010, whether their submissions have been accepted.
 At that time, the primary contact person for each accepted film or video will receive the 2010 Shipment Information Worksheet to be completed and returned.
 Preview copies and support materials of all entries, accepted or rejected, cannot be returned.

-4. ENTRY Submit an entry by sending the following materials to the Festival, to arrive by May 1 or May 31, 2010: 5.
-ENTRY FEE The entry fee will be waived for submissions produced by children aged 6 to 14.
+5. ENTRY FEE The entry fee will be waived for submissions produced by children aged 6 to 14.
 For all others, the entry fee is as follows:

 For early entries received by May 1, 2010, the standard entry fees apply: